zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

     - **False:** TF-M built without bootloader.
 Secure image linked to the beginning of the device memory and executed after reset.
 If it is false then using any of the further compile time switches is invalid.
-- TFM_INTERNAL_MCUBOOT (default: False):
-    - **"True":** Use TF-M's MCUBoot fork as bootloader which is located in the bl2/ext/mcuboot folder.
-    - **"False":** Use the original (upstream) MCUBoot as bootloader.
-Before selecting this option please read the `MCUBoot`_ section for more information and the limitations of using this option.
 - MCUBOOT_UPGRADE_STRATEGY (default: "OVERWRITE_ONLY"):
     - **"OVERWRITE_ONLY":** Default firmware upgrade operation with overwrite.
     - **"SWAP":** Activate swapping firmware upgrade operation.